 You can watch Keith’s old TV programs and imagine that you could note the ingredients and the instructions…and maybe even cook a passing resemblance to his dish.

-On this laid back Saturday afternoon, I understand perfectly why I was not a rich and successful ‘rock star’ but instead just have a fabulous set of my local musician and friends reminisces of great times…(I didn’t look that sexy either!)
+On this laid-back Saturday afternoon, I understand perfectly why I was not a rich and successful ‘rock star’ but instead just have a fabulous set of my local musician and friends reminiscing of great times…(I didn’t look that sexy either!)

-Thank Goodness for the difference that ‘great’ has forged, verses the more commonly found ‘good’.
+Thank Goodness for the difference that ‘great’ has forged, versus the more commonly found ‘good’.

 In my twilight years, I relish replacing time restrictions with my life passions, and return to what I am naturally good at, even if it flies in the face of what traditional ‘granddads’ should be doing…